 So there you have it.
 For a relatively cheap and quick procedure, you can do your cat a lot of favours and even make both your lives a little bit easier!

-Do you have your cat chipped?
+Do you have your cat chipped or do you use a collar?
 Let us know your story in the comments!